renns/bennu/ApiSpec.md

 **Notes:**

+* Even though logout should not be called using the submit channel requests service, it still needs the ChannelId HTTP header value
 * Do not send using the submit channel requests server
 * Before calling logout, disable any future polling on the channel